Michael Jackson Documentary: Police Outnumber Protestors at Sundance Premiere

 Police outnumbered protestors at the world premiere of “Leaving Neverland,” a new documentary that examines the child sexual abuse allegation against Michael Jackson that debuts at this year’s Sundance Film Festival.

-As press and attendees flooded into the Egyptian Theater they walked past two women holding placards that read “Seek Truth.”
+As press and attendees flooded into the Egyptian Theatre, they walked past two women holding placards that read “Seek Truth.”

-“This film is not about giving a voice to a victim,”said Catherine Van Tighem, a fan who came to Sundance from Alberta, Canada.
-“The people that are featured in this film have already had their say in court and they have been legally denied.
-They were seeking financial gain and the case was dismissed…if Michael were alive today this film would be considered defamation.”
+“This film is not about giving a voice to a victim,” said Catherine Van Tighem, a fan who came to Sundance from Alberta, Canada.
+“The people that are featured in this film have already had their day in court and they have been legally denied.
+They were seeking financial gain and the case was dismissed … if Michael were alive today this film would be considered defamation.”

-Jackon was accused of molestation and was acquitted in a 2005 trial.
+Jackson was accused of molestation and was acquitted in a 2005 trial.
 He reached a financial settlement with another accuser, Jordan Chandler, in 1994.
-Both Robson and Safechuck’s lawsuits were dismissed with the judge saying they had filed too late after the singer’s 2009 death.
+Both Robson and Safechuck’s lawsuits were dismissed, with the judge saying they had filed too late after the singer’s 2009 death.

 The sparsely attended protest was something of an anticlimax, particularly after Park City police told reporters they were increasing staffing in anticipation that Jackson’s fans would be out in force.